Los Angeles Gay Travel

 Abbott Kinney Boulevard

-Abbott Kinney Boulevard is a beautiful street near Venice Beach to shop, grab snacks or have a classy early dinner!
-Local foodies love Abbott Kinney!
-They have a monthly event called “First Friday” where high-quality food trucks line the streets before sunset.
-Learn more on the Abbott Kinney Website.
+Abbott Kinney Boulevard is a beautiful street near Venice Beach to shop, grab snacks or have an early dinner!
+Local foodies love Abbott Kinney.

 Restaurants in Los Angeles